captam3rica/jekyll-dracula-syntax/README.md

 # jekyll-dracula-syntax

-Dracula syntax highligting theme for Jekyll.
+A dark theme for code highlighting in Jekyll.

 See examples on my blog - <https://blog.bravewaffles.io/jekyll-dracula-syntax>